Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Periodic Scheduling with Dedicated Resources

-In the paper, we consider both general $PD|T_i^{harm},jit=0,chains|criteria$ instances, as well as instances generated with a set of realistic assumptions (e.g., using underlying network topology) to fit the practical applications where chains represent messages sent over communication links.
-Some of these assumptions, which will be used in the following sections of the paper, are:
+In the paper, we consider both general $PD|T_i^{harm},jit=0,chains|objectives$ instances, as well as instances generated with a set of realistic properties.
+For example, we generate instances with specifically engineered chains and assignment of tasks to resources, so the instance models periodic communications over a network with a given topology.
+Some of these properties, which will be used in the following sections of the paper, are:

-\begin{description} \item[Limited number of resources] This is described in the first field of Graham notation.
-For example, $PD2$ indicates two resources. \item [Harmonic processing times.]
-In this case, all values of processing times and periods are together in a harmonic set.
+\begin{description} \item[Limited number of resources: ] This is described in the first field of Graham notation.
+For example, $PD2$ indicates two resources. \item [Harmonic processing times: ] In this case, all values of processing times and periods are together in a harmonic set.
 This makes the single resource feasibility problem polynomial \cite{korst1996scheduling}.
-Graham notation for such case is $PD|(T_i,p_i)^{harm},jit=0, chains|criteria$. \item [Topology] In this case, the communications links are organized along a topology (line, tree, for example).
-A chain is characterized by the source resource and the sink resource, and the chain's tasks are assigned to the sequence of resources on the unique path from the source to the sink. \item[Equal processing time on a chain] In this case, inspired by the most common case in communications, point-to-point communications have the same duration since the packets have the same length and communication links have the same speed.
+Graham notation for such case is $PD|(T_i,p_i)^{harm},jit=0, chains|objectives$.

+\item [Topology:] In this case, the underlying network topology is organized in such a way that the support graph of the instance has some special structure (e.g., a line or a tree).

+\item[Equal processing time on a chain: ] In this case, inspired by the most common application of communication protocols, point-to-point communications have the same duration since the packets have the same length and communication links have the same speed.
 In such case $\proctime{i}{k}=\proctime{}{k}$.

+\item[Acyclic: ] In this setting, we assume the support graph contains no directed cycle.
+Proofs related to this case are described in \cref{sec:complexity-analysis}. \item[Bottleneck resource: ] A special case where there is at least one resource $b$ such that all chains go through $b$.

-\item[Scattering] A special case where all the first tasks of the chains are assigned to the same resource; we call this scattering (as in the context of parallel computing \cite{grama03}).
-Proofs related to this case are described in \cref{sec:complexity-analysis}.
-Figure~\ref{fig:gant_example} shows a scattering example over a line topology with equal processing times. \end{description}
+\item[Scattering: ] A special case of an acyclic instance with a bottleneck resource $b$ where all the first tasks of the chains are assigned to $b$ (as in the context of parallel computing \cite{grama03}). \end{description}